 Months of entry

-Gives students advanced knowledge of the industry and its requirements.
+This course gives students advanced knowledge of the industry and its requirements.
 At MA level we prepare students for an effective, ideas-driven approach to architecture.
 They learn not only how to build design skills, how to communicate them and how to design cleverly and provocatively, but also how these designs can be part of the real world.
 We emphasise an interactive way of working by going into a particular subject in depth and then by designing through a process of documenting, sketching and model-making and the computer equivalent of all these.

 Information for international students